zzdevzz/task_wizard/problems-learningmistakes.md

 1. JWT & Axios & React:

-Look into using cookies in future and reaching tokens straight from cookies.
-Too much time spent trying to be smart passing token as context, axios interceptors does not like being updated with React variables.
+• Look into using cookies in future and reaching tokens straight from cookies.
+• Too much time spent trying to be smart passing token as context, axios interceptors does not like
+   being updated with React variables.
 Old tokens being passed.
+• Look into Active and Refresh Tokens.